Nebraska Crossing appears ready for Lego store, but officials silent

 Officials remained silent Tuesday, however, on whether Lego has indeed settled on Gretna for a new store.
 Neither the toy company nor the shopping mall would confirm that a deal has been struck.

 A business bay at Nebraska Crossing is decked out as if ready to welcome a Lego store.
-But officials with the company and the shopping center are silent on whether a deal's been struck.
+But officials with the company and the shopping center are silent on whether a deal has been struck.

 Joe Dejka